wallarm/product-documentation/docs/latest/api-discovery/sbf.md

 The endpoint can belong to:

-* **Admin** (administrative) flows - anything relating to your applications' administrative functions and activities.
+* **Admin** (administrative) flows - endpoints related to applications' administrative functions and activities.
+Such endpoints are usually targeted by attackers in order to access functionality intended for privileged users only (BFLA), escalate privileges and gaining control over the system.
-* **Auth** (authentication) flows - sensitive as related to a user's credentials and data protection.
+* **Auth** (authentication) flows - endpoints critical to access control, as they verify user identity and manage permissions.
+As the entry point to the app, they are often the first target for attackers seeking to bypass security, gain unauthorized access, and take over accounts.
 * **Acc create** (account creation) and **Acc mgmt** (account management) flows - the key administrative flows relating to your applications.
-* **Billing** flows - sensitive due to usage and possible breach of critical personal financial data.
+* **Billing** flows - sensitive due to usage and possible breach of critical personal financial data and susceptible to fraud.
-* **SMS GW** (SMS gateway) flows - sensitive due to direct communication with the end user.
+* **SMS GW** (SMS gateway) flows - endpoints sensitive because attackers can exploit them in SMS pumping attacks, flooding them with messages to inflate costs.
+Since these endpoints are connected to API gateways and payment systems, this can lead to financial loss and system overload.
-* **AI** (artificial intelligence) flows - related to the systems that use ML models, neural networks, chatbots or systems that in turn access some third-party AI services, such as OpenAI.
+* **AI** (artificial intelligence) flows - related to the systems that use ML models, neural networks, chatbots or systems that in turn access some paid third-party AI services, such as OpenAI.

 ## Filtering by business flow